-Exchange rate, or FX Rate, is the value of a nation’s currency in comparison to that of another nation.
+Exchange rate, or FX Rate, is the value of a nation’s currency in comparison to that of another.
 Free floating currencies tend to fluctuate daily based on a variety of factors, such as inflation, interest rates, the level of debt, along with supply and demand.
 As a result, products and services priced abroad are changing every day.

-On the same line, Central Banks like the European Central Bank, the Bank of England and more, they publish what they call reference exchange rates, where the term “reference rate” is taken to mean an exchange rate that “is not intended to be used in any market transactions, whether directly or indirectly” as you may find in this Framework for the euro foreign exchange reference rates ECB document.
+Along the same line, Central Banks like the European Central Bank, the Bank of England and more, publish what they call reference exchange rates, where the term “reference rate” is taken to mean an exchange rate that “is not intended to be used in any market transactions, whether directly or indirectly” as you may find in this Framework for the euro foreign exchange reference rates ECB document.

 But there are two key factors that can help to find your own solution for your business.
 One is your volume.
 How much you trade per day?
-If you trade millions, then every decimal count and you will need to stick to the market as much as possible.
+If you trade millions, then every decimal counts and you will need to stick to the market as much as possible.
 Second is update frequency.
 Do you need to update the exchange rates of your site every minute?
 Every hour?
-Or just every day is fine?
+Or is just every day fine?

 How many of your products do you need to sell to make these bills profitable?

 The important thing here is that the exchange rates you manage should be as close as the ones applied by your banking service to your international bills or payments you receive.
 Traditional Banks are usually the most expensive, but there are other platforms with cheaper and transparent fees.
 TransferWise is one of these well-known money transfer solutions.